 Josh began his career in our ceramics department in 2012.
 He moved into positions in scanning and packaging and is now one of our production managers.
 With a focus on quality, Josh takes pride in ensuring every reproduction looks its very best.
 He appreciates the spirit of generosity at SilverGraphics, and the dedicated crew of workers.
 In his spare time, Josh plays guitar in his band “3 Wheel Drive.”
 He loves living close to the Adirondacks with its many hiking trails and lakes.
 On fair weather days, Josh is likely to be taking his motorcycle on the open road!

-Eliza is a long-time SilverGraphics employee.
+Eliza was long-time SilverGraphics employee.
 In fact, in 2003 she was assembling orders at SilverGraphics’ first location, in Betty’s living room!
-Her role has expanded along with the business.
-Now, she oversees scanning and packaging departments.
-And she enjoys her new role as social media content manager, especially featuring student “artists of the week” and sharing posts that promote arts in education.
-An active participant in SilverGraphics team meetings, Eliza is an integral part of SilverGraphics continuous improvement efforts, from technology innovations to enhancing customer experiences.
-She looks forward to when her young son begins to create art that can be imprinted on timeless keepsakes from SilverGraphics!
+Her roles expanded along with the business and included managing the scanning and packaging departments and becoming our social media content manager, featuring student “artists of the week” and sharing posts that promote arts in education.
+An active participant in SilverGraphics team meetings, Eliza was an integral part of SilverGraphics continuous improvement efforts, from technology innovations to enhancing customer experiences.
+She recently moved to a more full time position at another women owned business and we wish her well!

 Deb knew she would enjoy working with kids’ art and was thrilled when a part-time position came open at SilverGraphics in 2005.
 That year, she saw the power of art to communicate life experiences, as children submitted artwork in the aftermath of 9/11.
 The art memorializing loved ones was especially moving.
 Today, Deb takes her job as production manager very seriously, ensuring artwork is reproduced in the best manner possible.
 But she also likes to have a lot of fun in her role as company prankster!
 Outside of work, Deb enjoys knitting club and spending as much time as possible with her grandchildren Lily and Lawrence.